Search Fr. Z’s Blog

 The sacraments have both matter (the physical stuff) and form (the words pronounced).
 In the case of the Eucharist the matter is twofold: bread and wine.
 The bread must be from wheat and, in the Latin Church, unleavened.
 The wine … Continue reading

-If approximately 50% of current “Catholic” marriages are actually invalid, how do I know if my marriage is valid?
+From a reader… QUAERITUR: If approximately 50% of current “Catholic” marriages are actually invalid, how do I know if my marriage is valid?
 I was a cafeteria Catholic at the time of the wedding, husband was unbaptized.
-We got a dispensation from … Continue reading
+We got a … Continue reading

-ok — so I get that according to cannon law, since sspx marriages are not “canonically approved’, they are not valid.
+From a reader… ok — so I get that according to cannon law, since sspx marriages are not “canonically approved’, they are not valid.
 My God- daughter, and my CLOSEST friend’s daughter is getting married in the fall by an sspx priest.
-She is … Continue reading
+She … Continue reading

-My wife and I were married in my father-in-law’s hospital room.
+From a reader… QUAERITUR: My wife and I were married in my father-in-law’s hospital room.
 He was dying of stomach cancer and we wanted him to witness our marriage.
-We had planned on holding the ceremony in the chapel of the Catholic … Continue reading
+We had planned on holding the ceremony in the chapel of … Continue reading

 A very smart priest friend sent me a note this morning with two pieces of good news regarding Pope Francis.
 I’ll simply share what he sent…. no, wait… I’ll share the first piece of good news.
 I may post the second … Continue reading

 From a reader… QUAERITUR: I was Baptized in the Presbyterian Church and converted to the Catholic faith 9 years ago at the age of 9.
 Becoming very interested in my own baptism I watched a video of a Presbyterian ministerconferring baptism.
 He … Continue reading